Klipper3d/klipper/docs/G-Codes.md

   helper script useful for calibrating the probe's z_offset.
 See the PROBE command for details on the optional probe parameters.
 See the MANUAL_PROBE command for details on the SPEED parameter and the additional commands available while the tool is active.
+Please note, the PROBE_CALIBRATE command uses the speed variable to move in XY direction as well as Z.

 ## BLTouch